Trump: Social media sites discriminate against conservatives

 “It seems to be if they’re conservative, if they’re Republicans, if they’re in a certain group, there is discrimination and big discrimination,” Trump said of the tech giants.
 “I see it absolutely on Twitter and Facebook.”

 While some tech company executives may lean liberal, they have long asserted that their products are without political bias.
+Twitter disputed the president’s contention Tuesday, with a company spokeswoman saying “we enforce the Twitter rules impartially for all users, regardless of their background or political affiliation.”

 Trump’s comments came in response to a question about whether he could go along with legislation to make social media companies liable for their content on their platforms.
 Trump and some supporters have long accused Silicon Valley companies of being biased against them.